rgreer2311/SQL-Projects/README.md

 # SQL-Projects
-This repository contains various SQL projects developed in Oracle SQL Developer.
+This repository contains various SQL exercises from Oracle 11g SQL and were developed in Oracle SQL Developer.
-Project descriptions are available in the project source files.